-Moderate Majority has, without any corporate or government funding, prevented homelessness for 14 veterans and two children.
+Moderate Majority has, without any corporate or government funding, prevented homelessness for 18 veterans and ten children.

-(It is up to the veteran's discretion whether they are identified by name and photograph or not.)
+(It is up to the veteran's discretion whether they are identified by name)

 Morgan, US Marine Corps. and Coast Guard